maxwagn/DiverseScripts/README.md

 ## DiverseScripts

-In this repository I collect various useful scripts mainly for privat purposes.
-Nontheless, everybody is free to use them.
+In this repository I collect various small but useful scripts, mainly for private purposes.
+Nonetheless, everybody is free to use them.